Shope papilloma virus: Genome

 There is a lack of specific data about the reproductive cycle of papillomaviruses.
 Research is not conclusive about which coding regions are expressed before or after replication of viral DNA.
-E1 is the largest open reading frame, which is the set of codons in the genome that code for proteins, encoding a 602 base protein.
+E1 is the largest open reading frame (ORF), which is the set of codons in the genome that code for proteins, encoding a 602 amino acid protein.
 E1 is similar to COOH-terminal domain of the Simian virus 40, plays a role in viral DNA replication maintaining plasmids within a cell.
-Results have found that CRPV and BPV1 are found in the same location of the genome, which indicates that papillomaviruses likely have similar methods of replicating their genomes outside of a chromosome.
+CRPV and BPV1 are found in the same location of the genome, which indicates that papillomaviruses likely have similar methods of replicating their genomes outside of a chromosome.
 A notable difference between the genomes of the four strains is that the E6 protein is almost twice as long in the CRPV as in any of the other strains of papillomaviruses.
-The E6 protein is somewhat homologous with a family of ATP syntheses that are found in mitochondria of cattle.
+The E6 protein's ORF is similar (homologous) to the beta subunit of a family of ATP syntheses that are found in mitochondria of cattle.
 The homology is significant enough to imply an evolutionary relationship between E6 and the beta chain of the ATP synthase family; however, they do not have the same function or enzyme activity.
 The E2 protein overlaps with the E4 open reading frames in the other papillomaviruses.
 These differences in the E2 proteins likely determine how oncogenic a virus is.
 The noncoding region has a homologies with BPV1.
 Other homologies exist, such as the fact that all papillomaviruses have repeated sequences in the noncoding parts of their genomes.
 CRPV has some notable repeats, some as long as 32 base pairs.
 Many pairs up stream of the transcription locations are homologous with promoter sequences in of SV40.

 Life cycle

 Replication cycle and transcription

 The papillomavirus life cycle begins with cells actively multiplying in epithelial cells of basal and parabasal layers.
 The differentiation of these cells is necessary for this virus to complete its life cycle.
 Transforming proteins E6 and E7 induce the S-phase in the lower epithelial layers.
 Viral replication proteins E1 and E2 are also required to form the papilloma and keep the episomal viral genome replication low.
 Genome amplification will be restrained until viral replication proteins increase and several viral proteins are co-expressed.
 The infected, differentiating cells travel towards the epithelial surface during the viral cycle's late stage.
 In the upper epithelial layers, the promoter activity is altered during the virus’ production.
 E4 proteins are expressed, and viral DNA amplification starts in the differentiated cells.
-Following this, the L1 and L2 viral capsid proteins are expressed and the infectious virions begin to assemble.
+Following this, the L1 and L2 viral capsid proteins are expressed, and the infectious virions begin to assemble.

 Expression of the papillomavirus E4 protein correlates with the onset of viral DNA amplification.
 Using a mutant cottontail rabbit papillomavirus (SPV) genome incapable of expressing the viral E4 protein, it has been shown that E4 is required for the productive stage of the SPV life cycle in New Zealand White and cottontail rabbits.